generalsle1n/UwUBot/README.md

 ### Discord Commands
 - !play (Url to an Audiofile)
 - !yt (Url to an Youtube video)
-- !stop (This command stops the current Audio Stream and the bot disconntects from the channel)
+- !stop (This command stops the current Audio Stream and the bot disconnects from the channel)
 ## Bugs

-If you find and problem/bug just feel free to create an isue on github
+If you find and problem/bug just feel free to create an issue on Github

 ## Acknowledgements